Cap Gains runs entirely in your browser using JavaScript (browser). Your data never leaves your device.

 Net Investment Income Tax (3.8%)

 Per IRC § 1411, single filers with AGI above $200,000 (or $250,000 MFJ) pay an additional 3.8% Net Investment Income Tax on the lesser of (a) net investment income or (b) AGI over the threshold.
 So a single filer with $230k AGI and a $30k LTCG pays NIIT on min($30k, $230k − $200k) = $30k × 3.8% = $1,140 — on top of the 15% federal LTCG.
 Effective rate becomes 18.8%, not just 15%.
+Also note that a large gain with no withholding behind it can require quarterly estimated tax payments to avoid an underpayment penalty.

 Common capital-gains mistakes